 Medical Editor: John P. Cunha, DO, FACOEP

-Refludan (lepirudin) is used to treat or prevent blood clots.
-It is a direct inhibitor of thrombin, which works by keeping the platelets in the blood from coagulating (clotting) to prevent unwanted blood clots that can occur with certain heart or blood vessel conditions.
-Common side effects include pain in the back or pelvis, nausea, vomiting, stomach pain or upset, feeling restless or nervous, headache, fever, insomnia, or pain, bleeding, or irritation where the injection was given.
+Refludan (lepirudin) is a direct inhibitor of thrombin, which works by keeping the platelets in the blood from coagulating (clotting) to treat or prevent unwanted blood clots that can occur with certain heart or blood vessel conditions.
+Common side effects of Refludan include pain in the back or pelvis, nausea, vomiting, stomach pain or upset, restlessness, nervousness, headache, fever, sleep problems (insomnia), or injection site reactions (pain, bleeding, or irritation).

 The dose of Refludan is 0.4 mg/kg body weight (up to 110kg) administered slowly intravenously (e.g., over 15 to 20 seconds), followed by 0.15 mg/kg body weight (up to 110kg)/hour as a continuous intravenous infusion for 2 to 10 days or longer if clinically needed.
 Refludan may interact with blood thinners, or other medications used to prevent blood clots.
 Tell your doctor all medications and supplements you use.
 Refludan is not expected to be harmful to a fetus.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 It is unknown if this drug passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breastfeeding.